Our current turnaround time is 24-48 hours!

 How to Write Compelling Harvard Supplemental Essays

-Since Harvard University asks applicants to pen five (5) essays of 100 words or fewer, the key to writing compelling responses to the prompts is threefold.
+Since Harvard University asks applicants to pen five (5) essays of 100 words or fewer (though the Common App allows for up to 150 words), the key to writing compelling responses to the prompts is threefold.
 First, brevity is integral to a winning response.
 Never use two words where one word will do.
 Second, give yourself plenty of time to reflect and brainstorm before drafting.
 Admissions is asking some serious questions about your background, aspirations, and ability to communicate with others, so it would be a mistake to miss out on an opportunity to give your responses thought.
 Third, think about each response as a piece of a larger puzzle.
 You want each response to reveal new information about you, so try to steer clear of mentioning the same club in the three different essays.
 Instead, think of each essay as a different angle for admissions to view from.
 Each essay will add depth to your application and compliment your other application materials.

 Harvard Essay Prompts Breakdown